-- The saw arm should rise completely to the up position by itself. - If the saw arm does not raise by itself or if there is play in the pivot joints, have saw repaired at your nearest Service Center.
+- The saw arm should rise completely to the up position by itself. - If the saw arm does not raise by itself or if there is play in the pivot joints, have saw repaired by a qualified service technician at your nearest Sears Service Center to avoid risk of personal injury.